mjovanc/awesome-decentralized/README.md

 ### Microblogging and Social Network

 - [Lenster](https://github.com/lensterxyz/lenster) - Lenster is a decentralized and permissionless social media app built with Lens Protocol.
+- [secushare](https://secushare.org) - secushare employs GNUnet for end-to-end encryption and anonymizing mesh routing (because it has a more suitable architecture than Tor or I2P) and applies PSYC on top (because it performs better than XMPP, JSON or OStatus) to create a distributed social graph.
+Together, these technologies allow for distributed private social networking including more straightforward and secure e-mail, chat, exchange of content and a private web.
+It could even work out as a safer choice for the Internet of Things.

 ### Data Storage and Sharing